 Supporting new parents back into the workforce is a no-brainer.
 However, there is a difference between saying we support new mothers and fathers and providing real support to see your employee (and business) succeed.

 Focussing on new mothers, a Working Forward report published by the Equality and Human Rights Commission state that 84% of employers say they are firm supporters of female staff during and after pregnancy, while 77% of working mothers say they have received negative and possible discriminatory experiences at work.
 Clearly there is a disconnect to what some employers are saying and what they are actually doing.
 Research suggests that a majority of new mothers have significant career experience prior to giving birth, which is experience and expertise that companies should not afford to lose.
-New mothers are also organised, decisive and grounded, making them a formidable force and a precious resource to keep on board.
+New mothers are also organised, decisive and grounded.
+This makes them a formidable force and therefore a precious resource to keep on board.

-- Introducing a mentorship programme or support scheme with employees who have been through similar experiences
+- Introducing a mentorship programme or support scheme with employees who have been through similar experiences and can give advice

 - Providing a clean, private place and time for mothers to breast pump

 - Allow for unpaid time off for life events

 - Implementing health and wellbeing policies that help breed an understanding work culture and are proactive in promoting support for new parents